Your cart is currently empty

 Vegan leather is all the rage regarding environmentally friendly furniture, clothing, and lifestyles.
 There has been a recent uptick in demand for eco-friendly products, but some consumers may still be confused about vegan leather meaning.
 If you count yourself among them, read on for a complete rundown of the benefits and drawbacks of synthetic leather.

-1. What exactly is vegan leather?
+What is vegan leather

-2. How does vegan leather look?
+How does vegan leather look?

 Vegan leather comes in a wide range of colors and textures, from smooth to pebbled, giving the impression of genuine leather.
 As long as you're using high-quality faux leather, you won't be able to tell the difference between it and genuine leather.